anthony-ng/anthony-ng.github.io/README.md

 # Orange Trees

 ## Learning Competencies

-1. Use Testing to TDD JavaScript code with Jasmine.
+* Use Testing to TDD JavaScript code with Jasmine.
-1. Understand basic JavaScript - functions, control structures, scope.
+* Use basic JavaScript - functions, control structures, scope.
-1. Refactor code OO JavaScript using object literals and objects created with a constructor function
-1. Use jQuery to display and manipulate JavaScript Objects in the DOM.
+* Write OO JavaScript
+* Use jQuery effects like toggle, show, hide, animate
+* Write custom event handlers in JavaScript and jQuery

 ## Summary